5c0tt/bashisms/bashisms.md

 Feel free to safely delete the file if you turn off dictation, which is very CPU heavy on older machines.

+## Find files by size, then possibly perform an action on them
+Sometimes you need to find throughout a huge list of files containing directories with subdirectories, looking for all files greater than or smaller than a certain criteria.
+You may then want to delete or move them elsewhere.

+To start with, we need to locate them:

+    find /path/to/files. -size +5M

+This will find all files 5Mb or greater.
+You can use k for kilobytes, and others, look at the manage for `man find` and you can see all the options.

+I usually use a . as the "/path/to/files/" location for the current working directory.

+If you then wanted to delete the files it has found, you can use `-exec` or `xargs`, from what I understand, -exec can fail on really large file listings, has issues with spaces in file-names, and other problems that I am yet to fully research.
+For now, read this [link at StackOverFlow](http://stackoverflow.com/questions/10079740/find-files-with-size-in-unix).

+The general syntax is:

+    $find . -iname "*.mp3" -exec ...
+    $find . -iname "*.txt" -print | xargs file

+The first is just a find of all mp3 files passing in the -exec where you can issue a command such as `mv`, `rm`, etc.

+The second will work too, even better as apparently you need not worry about spaces in file names, strange characters, and very large result sets.
+The example simply pipes the results to `xargs` and then issues the `file` command, which shows something like this:

+    $find . -iname "*.txt" -print | xargs file ./resources/spindump/spindump.txt: ASCII news text, with very long lines